noahgift/cli-rosetta/README.md

 ## Requests For Examples

-If a pattern or language isn't covered yet, please [file an issue](https://github.com/noahgift/cli-rosetta/issues) in Github and I will prioritize requests.
+If a pattern or language isn't covered yet, please [file an issue](https://github.com/noahgift/cli-rosetta/issues) in Github and I will prioritize popular requests.

 ## Table of Contents
 ### Languages